Phishing-Database/.github/profile/README.md

 ## Phishing Database Project

-The Phishing database project aim's to provide up-to-date list of domains and URI that provides phishing contents.
+The Phishing database project aim's to provide up-to-date list of domains and URI there is hosting phishing contents.

-This project is maintained by our users, like you, in their spare time, so please accept, there might be a delay in any handling
+The project is maintained by our [team](https://github.com/orgs/Phishing-Database/teams) of users, who like you, are using their spare time to help keeping this project alive, so please accept and respect, there might be a delay in any handling and responses.

 ### 🔗 Download the Full List of Data